Mabdillahi88/sciencequiz2/README.md

 Oswald works nicely as a complement.
 It is that seductive and hospitable.
 Due to its little elongation, it always gives contrast to a typographic combination.

+### Structure

+The website's layout was created to be simple to understand and use.
+Every game screen is contained within the same enclosure and has a consistent aesthetic throughout.

+- The game's screens are as follows:
+ - Word scramble screen consist of empty boxes for the chosen letters to occupy.
+ - Underneath is space for wrong letters chosen and how guesses attempted.
+ - Underneath that is buttons which will take you to the next chosen scientific term to guess.